 Financial stewardship is a key element of my spiritual journey.
-Together with the giving of time and energy, and with the deliberate, discerned choices about purchasing and consumption, giving financial resources to the Church and to key non-profit organizations allows family and I to give back a considered portion of that which has been given us.
+Together with the giving of time and energy, and with the deliberate, discerned choices about purchasing and consumption (a daily struggle!), giving financial resources to the Church and to key non-profit organizations allows the Golding ‘ohana (family) to give back a considered portion of that which has been given us.

 My grandfather, Len, was a significant source of inspiration in this regard.
 Like many born in the 1920s and 30s, Len made use of little in a gentle, intentional manner.
 This was done in such a no-fuss, humble way (through ministry with Salvation Army, the local community, and with my mother and other family members) that stewardship and “giving” took on a heartfelt meaning early in my life-journey.